levkk/rwf/docs/docs/models/index.md

 );
 ```

-### Naming conventions
-The struct fields have the same name as the database columns, and the data types match the conversions associated Rust types.
-A row in a database
-table containing the data for a model is called a record.

 !!! note
     The `id` column is using an optional Rust `i64` integer.
 This is because the struct will be used
     for both inserting and selecting data from the table.
 When inserting, the `id` column should be `None` and will be automatically
     assigned by the database.
 This ensures that all rows in your tables have a unique primary key.

+[^1]: See [migrations](migrations) to learn how to create tables in your database in a reliable way.

+### Naming conventions
+The struct fields have the same name as the database columns, and the data types match their respective Rust types.
+The table name in the database corresponds to the name of the struct, lowercase and pluralized.
+For example, `User` model will refer to the `"users"` table in the database.

+A row in a database table which contains model data is called a record.
 The `macros::Model` macro automatically implements the database to Rust and vice versa types conversion
 and maps the column values to the struct fields.

 ## Query data